There’s nothing so rare these days as time to one’s thoughts and sensations.

 When walking the world's big cities, we're often told to avoid back alleys.
 In Melbourne, Australia's second largest city, the go-local advice is to get lost in them.

 In your year-end and new year’s travel reading, it’s likely you’ve encountered more than a few “best of” or “hot” lists enumerating countries and destinations you must visit in the next year.
 As tempted as I am to question the logic and criteria of the entries cataloged therein, I will instead offer my own alternative list — one to complement them all, one that focuses less on “the where” and more on “the how.”

-If you're thinking of a road trip around Puglia, Italy, but don't know where to start, you're in the right place.
-Read on for our top recommendations on things to do, where to eat, and places to stay from our own road trip to help you crate your own route and Puglia itinerary.
+If you're thinking of a road trip around Puglia, Italy, but don't know where to start in planning what to see and do in Puglia, then you're in the right place.
+Read on for our top recommendations on things to do, where to eat, where to stay, and places to interest in Puglia from our own road trip.
+The goal: help you create your own road trip route and Puglia itinerary of 7-10 days.
 This little-known province in southern Italy really has so much to offer in terms of history, beautiful old towns, beaches, landscapes and incredible food.

 Suggesting a beginner's mind as a life and travel strategy might sound odd.
 Being a beginner can be uncomfortable.
 The learning curve is steep, the journey can feel overwhelming.
 There are fears, so many of them.
 Some of my own early travel experiences especially bear this out.

 But there are advantages.
 The ultimate benefit of observing the world through the eyes of a beginner is captured by a quote from Zen master Shunryu Suzuki: “In the beginner's mind there are many possibilities, in the expert's mind there are few.”